malee31/ReactNativeCardinalBoticsApp/API.md

 ```

 # Considerations
-Since not being able to find the user is also indicates an invalid API key, the code returned could be unauthorized instead
+Since not being able to find the user is also indicates an invalid API key, the code returned could be unauthorized instead.
+For the admin side of things, an identifier still has to be chosen.
+It will likely be the SQL row id
+To differentiate an admin key from a user key, admin keys and user keys will be prefixed differently.
+Likely `A-` for admins and `U-` for users.
+Admin API key exchange may be worth adding at a later date to avoid leaking the credentials with physical device access
+Logging can be added silently to any endpoint, provided it fails silently in most cases.
+There are no GETs or other methods for `/user/session/:session-id`